 Use tweezers to pull the stinger out.
-If you don’t have access to tweezers you can also use a needle, tape or again, your fingernails.
+If you don’t have access to tweezers you can also use a needle, tape, or your fingernails.
 Get creative, 2 coins pinched together can act like tweezers and help you remove the tiny stingers.

 Wash the sting area with soap and water.
 This not only removes any dirt but will also disinfect the area preparing it for possible further first aid.
 The area around the sting will turn red.
 It will possibly burn a little bit and swell up.
 Apply a cold compress or ice pack to the affected area to reduce the pain and swelling.
 For most people, this should be enough to soothe the pain and swelling.

-Aside from traditional medication to treat bee stings there are a large number of natural remedies for bee stings.
+Aside from traditional medication to treat stings there are a large number of natural remedies for stings.
 Many of these products are common items found around your house.
-Homemade bee sting remedies tend to be passed down from generation to generation, but not necessarily proven medical science.
+Homemade sting remedies tend to be passed down from generation to generation, but not necessarily proven medical science.

 Create a paste using baking soda and water.
 Apply the paste to the sting area and cover with a bandage for 15 minutes.
 Re-apply as necessary.
 It’s said that the baking soda neutralizes the venom.
 In rare cases, the baking soda can cause minor skin irritations in some people.
 If that happens, remove the paste from your skin.

-Honey doesn’t only taste great, it has many medicinal properties as well!
+Honey not only tastes great, it has many medicinal properties as well!
 Rubbing a small amount of honey can lessen swelling.
-Honey also has a natural antibacterial property that will help curtail any possible infection caused by a bee sting.
+Honey also has a natural antibacterial property that will help curtail any possible infection caused by a sting.
 Of course, you don’t want to attract any more bees so make sure you apply honey in a safe place.

 Many essential oils have antiseptic, antibacterial or antifungal properties.
 You should always mix your oils with a carrier oil like olive or coconut oil before applying to your skin.
 Typically you’ll mix 1 part essential oil per 5 part carrier oil.
 Some people do have allergic reactions to essential oils so be careful when applying them to your skin.

-- Witch Hazel is a common remedy for insect bites and bee stings.
+- Witch Hazel is a common remedy for insect bites and stings.
 It can help reduce inflammation, pain, and itching.
-You can apply witch hazel directly to the bee sting as needed.
+You can apply witch hazel directly to the sting as needed.

-- Lavender has anti-inflammatory properties that can help reduce the swelling of bee stings.
-Be sure to mix this with a carrier oil before applying it to the bee sting area.
+- Lavender has anti-inflammatory properties that can help reduce the swelling of stings.
+Be sure to mix this with a carrier oil before applying it to the sting area.

 - Aloe Vera is well known for its soothing and pain-relieving properties for your skin.
 If you have a plant you can simply break off a piece, open the leaf and rub directly on the skin.